Time to Upgrade Your Unsecured Mailbox?

 The MailboxWorks recommends upgrading any unsecured residential wall mount mailbox and replacing it with a locking security mailbox.

-In this article, we’ll explore the three variations of locking wall mount security mailboxes available in the marketplace today including:
+In this article, we’ll explore the three variations of locking wall mount security mailboxes in more detail.

-The most common locking wall mount mailboxes are those that feature the locking mechanism on the side-hinged, vertically mounted mailbox door (in other words, the lock is in the same place as one would find on the front door to their home).
+The most common locking wall mount mailboxes are those that feature the locking mechanism on the side-hinged, vertically mounted mailbox door.
+In other words, the lock is in the same place as you would find on the front door to your home.

-One advantage of purchasing a side hinged locking wall mount security mailbox is that they have the lock placed vertically on the door for daily ease of inserting the key into the lock.
+One advantage of purchasing a side-hinged locking secure mailbox is that they have the lock placed vertically on the door for daily ease of inserting the key into the lock.

 Another advantage is that this locking mailbox model is available in the widest selection of mailbox styles and colors.

-If there is a disadvantage to having the lock on a side-hinged security mailbox door is that when one opens the door the mail can easily fall out before one can catch it.
+One minor disadvantage to having the lock on a side-hinged security mailbox door is that the mail can easily fall when you open the door.

 Another variation of locking wall mounted mailboxes are those where the key is still located on the vertically mounted door, but the hinge is not on the side of the door but rather on the bottom of it.

-The advantage of choosing a locking wall mount security mailbox with a bottom door hinge is that they offer the same daily ease of use when inserting the key into the lock but without the chance of the mail spilling out of the mailbox, since the bottom hinge forms an envelope upon which the mail can rest.
+The advantage of choosing a locking security mailbox with a bottom door hinge is that they offer the same daily ease of use when inserting the key into the lock but without the chance of the mail spilling out of the mailbox.
+The bottom hinge forms an envelope upon which the mail can rest.

 The disadvantage is that this bottom door hinge mailbox option is almost always utilized on more modern or contemporary mailbox styles and is difficult to find on traditional, older style mailboxes.